Ai Coding Tools

 4. Sign in with your GitHub account when prompted.

-Expected Output: You should see a Copilot icon in the sidebar, indicating it’s ready to assist.
+Expected Output: You should see a Copilot icon in the top-right corner of your editor.

 Step 2: Configure Your Settings